LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     When someone says "yes," you'll want to show them a specific message.
 The same applies when someone says, "no."

 3. Add a Text statement to respond to a reply of "yes".
-Name the interaction "Yes" (in the upper-left corner).
-For the statement's text, enter, "If you would like the most recent copy of your bill, go to http://example.com”.
-Select "End Interaction" as the next action.
-Click **Save**.
+Name the interaction "Yes" in the upper-left corner.
+For the statement's text, enter, "If you would like the most recent copy of your bill, go to http://example.com.”
+Select "End Interaction" as the **Next Action**.
+Click the **Save** icon in the interaction's upper-right corner.

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/getstartedtutorial/respond_to_yes.png">